 Backstory and Context

-The Annex is a two-story, front gabled historic house located in Magnolia, Mississippi.
-It was built in the 1880s in the Queen Anne style.
-Although the architect is unknown, it resembles houses and commercial buildings in New Orleans that were built around that time.
-Magnolia and New Orleans were connected by railroad lines so the inspiration for the building's architecture probably comes from the Louisiana city.
-The building served as and adjunct structure for the Excelsior Hotel, which no longer exists, as a showplace for drummers who were staying at the hotel.
+Although the architect is unknown, The Annex resembles houses and commercial buildings in New Orleans that were built around that time.
+Magnolia and New Orleans were connected by railroad lines so the inspiration for the building's architecture probably came from the Louisiana city.
+The house, which was originally a commercial building, served as and adjunct structure for the Excelsior Hotel, which no longer exists.
+The house was a showplace for drummers who were staying at the hotel.
+It is the only structure remaining in Magnolia that dates to when Magnolia was a resort town.
 Not much other information appears to exist about the house.
-It was placed on the National Register of Historic Places in 1984.